 Overcoming addiction isn’t something that you should ever try by yourself.
 At Crestview Recovery, we work hard to make sure that you get the right kind of treatment for your addiction.
 We pride ourselves on creating custom plans for each client.
 Some of the addiction programs that we offer include:

 - Intensive outpatient treatment

 - Partial hospitalization

 Through these programs, we treat a variety of addictions.
-Whether you’ve had an addiction for several weeks, months, or years, there’s no shame in seeking treatment.
+There’s no shame in seeking treatment, whether you’ve had an addiction for several weeks, months, or years.
 We offer treatment for addictions such as: